haradam3/FieldAPI_IntroLab5/README.md

 # Forge API Intro Lab 5 - Forge API Web Intro JS - Properties and Search

-This is an addition to the introductory materials for Forge API that I have wrote earlier.
+This is an addition to the introductory materials for Forge API, Forge API Intro Labs.

 This is the fifth project that built on top of Lab 4 and add JavaScript code to interact with Forge viewer embedded in your web page.
 The sample demonstrates two functionalities: